Beach nourishment

 Beach nourishment (also referred to as beach renourishment, beach replenishment, or sand replenishment) describes a process by which sediment, usually sand, lost through longshore drift or erosion is replaced from other sources.
 A wider beach can reduce storm damage to coastal structures by dissipating energy across the surf zone, protecting upland structures and infrastructure from storm surges, tsunamis and unusually high tides.
 Beach nourishment is typically part of a larger integrated coastal zone management aimed at coastal defense.
-Nourishment is typically a repetitive process since it does not remove the physical forces that cause erosion but simply mitigates their effects.
+Nourishment is typically a repetitive process because it does not remove the physical forces that cause erosion; it simply mitigates their effects.

 The first nourishment project in the United States was at Coney Island, New York in 1922 and 1923.
 It is now a common shore protection measure used by public and private entities.

 History

 The first nourishment project in the U.S. was constructed at Coney Island, New York in 1922–1923.

 Before the 1970s, nourishment involved directly placing sand on the beach and dunes.
 Since then more shoreface nourishments have been carried out, which rely on the forces of the wind, waves and tides to further distribute the sand along the shore and onto the beaches and dunes.

 The number and size of nourishment projects has increased significantly due to population growth and projected relative sea-level rise.